AslamAliAress/EmailExtraction/README.md

-# MSG File Reader Using Nodejs
+# MSG File Reader  & Download Attachments Using Nodejs

 This script reads an Outlook `.msg` file, extracts the email details, and saves any image attachments to a specified folder.